 Today, over 90 percent of enterprise data is sent to the cloud.
 In the next years, this number will drop to just 25 percent according to Gartner.
 The rest of the data is not going anywhere.
 It is being stored and used locally, on the device it was created on – cars, trains, phones, cameras etc. This is edge computing.
-At least in our pragmatic definition.

 Obviously, this is cutting the discussion short.
 With edge consortia springing up like mushrooms, there is no lack of overlapping definitions around the terms Edge Computing and Fog Computing.